 With the current gas prices trending radically upwards daily, it’s likely that truck drivers and owner-operators are looking for ways to improve their gas mileage.
 There are many ways of improving gas mileage some involving only little tweaks in your day to day to big changes in your truck or the way you do business.
-In today’s blog post we want to highlight some of the tweaks that are actionable as soon as you’re done reading this post.
+In today’s blog post that is all about How to Get Better Gas Mileage we want to highlight some of the tweaks that are actionable as soon as you’re done reading this post.

 Fill Your Truck with the Right Gas